Cray-HPE/uas-mgr/doc/uas_overview.md

 Two important things to notice here are:

-* The secret is mounted on the directory `/etc/sssd` not the file `/etc/sssd/sssd.conf` because kubernetes does not permit the replacement of an existing regular file with a volume but does allow overriding a directory
+* The secret is mounted on the directory `/etc/sssd` not the file `/etc/sssd/sssd.conf` because Kubernetes does not permit the replacement of an existing regular file with a volume but does allow overriding a directory
 * The value `384` is used here for the default mode of the file instead of `0600`, which would be easier to read, because JSON does not accept octal numbers in the leading zero form

 The last part that is needed is a UAI class for the broker UAI with the updated configuration in the volume list.
 For this we need the image-id of the broker UAI image, the volume-ids of the volumes to be added to the broker class and the class-id of the end-user UAI class managed by the broker: